Los Angeles To Sequoia National Park Road Trip: Best Route, Stops, & Itinerary

 I have spent the last few years traveling full time in my campervan.
 One of my favorite road trips to date was from Los Angeles to Sequoia National Park with my mom!
 She flew into LAX and we drove up to Sequoia, Kings Canyon, and then explored Yosemite together.

-Luckily, I have some California based nomad friends who gave me all the best recommendations for this road trip from LA to Sequoia, so I’m rounding up the best recommendations and sharing my trip itinerary with you.
+Luckily, I have some California based nomad friends who gave me all the best recommendations for this road trip from LA to Sequoia National Park, so I’m rounding up the best recommendations and sharing my trip itinerary with you.

 In this article I’ll cover: